jian1/lossless-compression-decoders/README.md

 Usage
 -------------------------------------------------------------
 1. Open the Vivado HLS Command Prompt.

-	->>On Windows, use Start > All Programs > Xilinx Design Tools > Vivado 2015.4 >Vivado HLS > Vivado HLS 2015.4 Command Prompt.
+On Windows, use Start > All Programs > Xilinx Design Tools > Vivado 2015.4 >Vivado HLS > Vivado HLS 2015.4 Command Prompt.

-	->>On Linux, open a new shell.
+On Linux, open a new shell.

 2. Change directory to the corresponding directory